Lieblingminne und Freundesliebe in der Weltliteratur

-Lieblingminne und Freundesliebe in der Weltliteratur is an anthology of poetry about homosexuality, compiled by the German artist Elisar von Kupffer (Elisarion).
-First published in 1900, it is the first effort of its kind in modern times, and while several later works have tried to deliver an updated version of von Kupffer's book, it has proven to be a timeless piece of gay literature.
+Lieblingminne und Freundesliebe in der Weltliteratur is an anthology of poetry about homosexuality, compiled by the German artist Elisar von Kupffer (Elisarion) and first published in 1900.

 Poems

 Poems in the book come from a variety of sources and places, like Ancient Greece, the Roman Empire, the Bible, the Arab world, Japan, Renaissance Italy, Elizabethan England, and 19th-century Germany, even including a few poems by the editor himself.

-At the time of writing, no previous compilations existed, so finding out what to include required a lot of research.
-Compounding this was the fact that often, existing translations of the poems were either nonexistent or mangled by homophobic censoring (for example, replacement of male pronouns with female ones).
-Thus, von Kupffer had to translate many of the poems first, also enlisting the help of friends for languages which he could not handle.

-In light of the difficulties, it must be observed that von Kupffer's selection has prevailed with most of the authors and poems he selected becoming a permanent part of the canon of gay poetry and also being included in later similar works.

 Title

 The title of the book uses an existing German word—Freundesliebe, "love between friends"—and a concoction by von Kupffer, Lieblingminne (either "preferred form of love" or "love of a favorite").
-Supposedly, Lieblingminne means the Greek form of pederastic relationships and Freundesliebe the homosocial bonding between men of comparable age.

 The word Minne, coming from medieval German times, usually denotes a form of heterosexual platonic love in which the lover sings praise of the beloved but does not make any concrete sexual advances.